- What is a short sale for va homesWhat is a short sale?

 Yes.
 Most lenders will delay foreclosure if you list your home.
 This will give you extra time to use as necessary.

 Will I have to pay taxes or receive a 1099 for debt relief?

 Most likely you will not have to pay taxes on the debt relief.
 According to the IRS, if the value of your assets is greater than the value of your debt, you will be exempt from the tax liability for debt relief.
 In addition to this, if you short sale your primary residence, you are also exempt from the tax liability.

 How do I apply for assistance?

 If you are an active duty, retired or service related disabled military personnel or a civilian DOD employee, you may qualify for mortgage assistance for veterans.
-In this case, you will receive free military mortgage / VA foreclosure help at no cost to you.
+In this case, you will receive free military mortgage / VA foreclosure help at no out of pocket cost to you.
 You do not need to have a VA loan to apply.
 You do however, need to have prior military service or be employed by the Department of Defense.
 To apply for for the foreclosure help for military program, call 888-573-4496 option 2.